 - No need to use toxic reagents such as phenol and chloroform, and no need for ethanol precipitation.
-Fast and convenient, 0.5-2mg of pure high copy plasmid DNA can be quickly extracted from 150-200ml of Escherichia coli LB (Luria Bertani) culture medium, with an extraction rate of 80-90%. - The obtained plasmid yield is high, with a super helix ratio of up to 95% and a concentration of up to 5μg/μl.
-Good purity, can be directly used for various molecular biology experiments such as enzyme digestion, transformation, PCR, in vitro transcription, sequencing, etc. - 3.
-The endotoxin content is extremely low (<0.1EU/gDNA) and can be directly applied to cell transfection.
+Rapid and convenient extraction of high-purity BAC plasmid DNA with a typical yield of 30-50μg can be achieved from 150ml of Escherichia coli LB (Luria Bertani) culture medium, with an extraction rate of 80-90%. - 2.
+The obtained plasmids have high yield, high superhelix ratio, and good purity, and can be directly used for various molecular